SiamIslamSagor/oldenfyre-dashboard/BACKEND_API_DOCUMENTATION.md

   - `totalInventoryValue`: Sum of (quantity × sell price) for all products
   - `totalCostValue`: Sum of (quantity × buy price) for all products
   - `byCategory`: Products grouped by category with counts and values
+  - `totalProductQuantity`: Sum of available product quantity and total ordered quantity

 - **orders**: Order statistics and trends